This blog contains a large photo gallery of Deansgrange Cemetery. Please give it a moment to load!

 Through her extensive voluntary and professional career, Jillian has developed an extensive network of contacts throughout Ireland.
 In 2010, Jillian received the ‘Freedom of Killarney’, County Kerry.

-Jillian van Turnhout has attended many genealogy conferences and seminars in Ireland, the UK and USA.
+Jillian van Turnhout has attended many genealogy conferences and seminars in Ireland, the UK, and the USA.
 This includes Roots Tech in Salt Lake City, the largest family history event in the world.

 In the words of Roots author Alex Haley “In all of us there is a hunger, marrow-deep, to know our heritage – to know who we are and where we have come from.”
 Jillian has therefore decided to dedicate herself full time to bringing the richness of your Irish family history to life for you.

 Have this hunger too?
 Why not have a look at the services we offer via the link at the bottom of this post?